consar21/Fine-Tuning-ASR-Models-for-Robust-Recognition-of-Non-Native-Arabic-Speech/README.md

 This section outlines the training methodology, manual fine-tuning process, evaluation metrics, and baseline comparisons for our ASR models fine-tuned on native Arabic speech data.
 Two architectures were explored: Whisper-small and two versions of Wav2Vec2.

 ### 1. Training Methodology
 We adopted a manual fine-tuning approach where model training was conducted iteratively based on intermediate results.
-Each model was fine-tuned using the L1-KSU speech datasets, and evaluated using Word Error Rate (WER).
+Each model was fine-tuned using the L2-KSU speech datasets, and evaluated using Word Error Rate (WER).

 Training steps included:
-- Audio normalization and resampling to 16kHz
+- Feature extraction using log-Mel spectrograms .
-- Manual model checkpoint tracking across different training stages
+- Tokenization and text normalization using model-specific processors.
-- Validation-based tuning with iterative hyperparameter adjustments
+- Use of a data collator for dynamic padding and label alignment .

-All experiments were conducted using PyTorch and Hugging Face Transformers on GPU-enabled environments.
+All experiments were conducted using PyTorch and Hugging Face Transformers on a Cloud GPU-enabled environment (Google Colab Pro+).

 ### 2. Hyperparameter Selection and Tuning
 Hyperparameters were selected based on validation WER and adjusted manually.
 The best-performing configurations for each model were: